joshf26/Resume-and-Cover-Letter/Extended Descriptions.md

 # Extended Descriptions
 Extended descriptions of each of my experiences for online applications.

+### Amazon
+_May 2020 - Aug 2020_ \
+_Seattle, WA (Virtual)_ \
+At Amazon, I created a web-based log exploration tool that facilitated my team's process for querying logs and performing actions on them.
+I worked closely with the tool's customers to tailor the tool to their exact needs.
+Throughout this internship, I sharpened my skills in Kotlin, React, Spring, Groovy, Spock, Java, and TypeScript, HTML, CSS, Git, Agile, and working on a team.

 ### Lucid Software
 _May 2019 - Aug 2019_ \
 _South Jordan, UT_ \